sandstorm-io/sandstorm/docs/administering/faq.md

 ## Can I use Let's Encrypt for adding HTTPS to Sandstorm?

-**Short answer:** No. I wish we could say yes.
+**Short answer:** No. We wish we could say yes.
 We are eagerly awaiting support of wildcard certificates by Let's Encrypt.
 For advice that will work, read our [docs about configuring HTTPS.](ssl.md)